jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Communication

 {{% note %}}
-**Communication:** Effective communication is the backbone of DevOps, ensuring that all members of the development, operations, and broader organizational team are on the same page.
+Effective **communication** is the backbone of DevOps, ensuring that all members of the development, operations, and broader organizational team are on the same page.
 This principle emphasizes open, continuous dialogue and feedback loops between teams, which helps in identifying and addressing issues early, aligning on project goals, and facilitating seamless handoffs between stages of development.
-Tools and practices that enhance transparency, such as daily stand-ups, chat applications, and collaborative platforms, are crucial for maintaining high levels of communication.
 {{% /note %}}

 ---